qthedoc/functioneer/README.md

 ```

 ### Example 1: The Basics (Defining Parameters and Executing a Function)
-Set up an *analysis sequence* by defining four parameters (the inputs needed for the rosenbrock function), then executing the function (with parameter ids matched to kwargs)
+Set up an *analysis sequence* by defining four parameters (the inputs needed for the Rosenbrock function), then executing the function (with parameter ids matched to kwargs)

 ```
 import functioneer as fn